 - Click on Add and Run Now.About Project KeyTo know where to find the project key, refer to our documentation by clicking HERE.

 - This triggers the project analysis and the project being added under your CodeScan organization.

 - You can view the project analysis report by clicking on Details from your VC repository.

 - When you click the link, it will take you to the CodeScan Project page, where you can view your project's log report.

-Now that the webhooks have been created, every time there is a push to the tracked branch or pull request made/updated against the tracked branch, an analysis will be triggered in CodeScan.
+Now that the webhooks have been created, every time there is a push to the tracked branch or a pull request made/updated against the tracked branch, an analysis will be triggered in CodeScan.